 Markup is shared while you are editing its layer.
-If you aren't already editing the markup you want to share, select Markup to start editing it.
+If you aren't already editing the markup you want to share, tap Markup to start editing it.

 As an image—You can create a screen capture of your markup and share that as you would any image.
 The screen capture honors the current extent of the map.

-To create the screen capture and share your markup as an image, select Overflow , select Share, select Share a Screenshot , and choose how the image should be shared.
+To create the screen capture and share your markup as an image, tap Overflow , tap Share, tap Share a Screenshot , and choose how the image should be shared.
 For example, you can share it through email, a message, Android Beam, or even to a printer.

 As markup, directly to another device or user—You can share the markup, providing the layer itself to the recipient.
 It includes all the markup that is in the layer you are currently editing, including the geometry, symbology, label, and any notes for each feature in your markup, contained in a .markup file that can be imported in Explorer.

-To share with another device or user, select Overflow , select Share, select Share Markup , and choose how the markup should be shared.
+To share with another device or user, tap Overflow , tap Share, tap Share Markup , and choose how the markup should be shared.
 For example, you can share it through email, Google Drive, or Android Beam.

-The recipient of your markup can use Explorer to view and even add and edit the markup as it is stored on their device.
+The recipient of your markup can use Explorer to view and even add to and edit the markup, as it is stored on their device.
 This is a good way to share markup from one mobile worker to another.